TQDCode/RecipeSpot/README.md

 # RecipeSpot
-RecipeSpot is a mock recipe website
+RecipeSpot is a mock recipe website.

 Below is the UI/UX design created using Figma.